 Loeb said retailers specializing in durable goods - those expected to last three to four years - suffered the most.
 Specialty retailers, such as toy stores, and those selling fashion items did better, he said.

 The retail industry depends on its Christmas sales for half its annual profits.

-The major general retailers will be reporting their December sales early next month.
+The major general retailers will be reporting their December sales in early January.